DallasO/ClamAV-cron-scan/README.md

        $ chmod u+x ClamAVCron.sh

+2. If you would like to invoke this script at any time from the terminal,
-2. To allow Anacron to execute the file, link it in /usr/local/bin (see `run-parts`), or remove the .sh extension
+link it in /usr/local/bin (see `run-parts`)
-This will also allow you to scan directly from your terminal

        # ln -s /path/to/ClamAVCron.sh /usr/local/bin/clamscan-cron

-3. Create a `.anacron` folder in your home directory and in it two subfolders, `etc` and `spool`:

-       $ mkdir -p ~/.anacron/{etc,spool}

-4. Create a new file `~/.anacron/etc/anacrontab` with contents similar to the following, insert your username in place of `<username>`:

-        # /etc/anacrontab: configuration file for anacron

-        # See anacron(8) and anacrontab(5) for details.

-        SHELL=/bin/bash
-        PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin

-        # period:         Delay in days
-        # delay:          Delay in minutes
-        # job-identifier: Unique name for anacron
-        # command:        Command to execute
-        # period  delay  job-identifier  command
-        1         10     clamav-scan     /path/to/ClamAVCron.sh <username>
-        # OR
-        1         10     clamav-scan     /usr/local/bin/clamscan-cron <username>

 5. Add the following line to your crontab using `crontab -e`:

        @hourly /usr/sbin/anacron -s -t $HOME/.anacron/etc/anacrontab -S $HOME/.anacron/spool

 ## Planned features
+* make sure negative time can't be entered
+* Change to sh for more portability
+* Eventually fix notifications :/
 * Command line arguments for more flexibility
 * Multiple distro support - if necessary
 * Show a progress notification?
 [Sounds like a hack](https://serverfault.com/q/759972) that won't be efficient.
 Maybe just change final notification to a summary.